ncatlab/nlab-content/pages/4/3/3/8/8334/content.md

 * Claus Kiefer, _Conceptual issues in quantum cosmology_ ([arXiv:gr-qc/9906100](http://arxiv.org/abs/gr-qc/9906100))

-Discussion of the problem of internal quantum observes with an eye towards the [[internal logic]] of a [[topos]] is in the introduction of
+Discussion of the problem of internal quantum observers with an eye towards the [[internal logic]] of a [[topos]] is in the introduction of

 * Andreas Doering, [[Chris Isham]], _A Topos Foundation for Theories of Physics: I. Formal Languages for Physics_, J.Math.Phys.49:053515,2008 ([arXiv:quant-ph/0703060](http://arxiv.org/abs/quant-ph/0703060))
  {#DoeringIsham}